pglen/pydbase/README.md

     rec_arr: pg s4 'iisa' i4 1 i4 2 s2 'aa' a29 'pg s2 'sb' s2 'bb' b4 'ZGQ=' '
     rec_arr_upacked: [1, 2, 'aa', ['bb', b'dd']]

+ There is also the option of using pypacker on the key itself.
+Because the key is identified by its hash, there is no speed penalty; Note that the hash is a 32 bit one; collisions are possible, however unlikely; To compensate, make sure you compare the key proper with the returned key.

 ### TODO

-    Speed up by implementing this a 'C' module
+    Speed up by implementing this as a 'C' module

-Work in progress ....
+# EOF